October 22, 2025

 What once propelled you forward can quietly start to hold you back.
 The more successful you become, the easier it is for your greatest strengths to slip into overdrive — and the harder it is for anyone around you to tell you.

-This article draws on insights from Blindspotting: How To See What's Holding You Back as a Leader, by Martin Dubin, PhD — a research-based model grounded in more than two decades of executive coaching and behavioral science.
+This article draws on insights from Blindspotting: How to See What’s Holding You Back as a Leader — a science-backed model grounded in more than two decades of executive coaching and clinical psychology.
 It introduces the foundation of the Blindspotting Self-Awareness Model and links to each of the six areas where blindspots most often appear.

 What Are Leadership Blindspots?